WeBeginners-Community/DocBook/Javascript/JavascriptEventHandling.md

 • JavaScript Event Handlers

-Event handlers can be used to handle and verify user input, user actions, and browser actions:
+     1)Event handlers can be used to handle and verify user input, user actions, and browser actions:

-Things that should be done every time a page loads.
+     2)Things that should be done every time a page loads.

-Things that should be done when the page is closed.
+     3)Things that should be done when the page is closed.

-Action that should be performed when a user clicks a button.
+     4)Action that should be performed when a user clicks a button.

-Content that should be verified when a user inputs data.
+     5)Content that should be verified when a user inputs data.